 Training Tips for Aerial Lift Operators

 As we mentioned, only trained and certified aerial lift operators should operate these lifts.
 Keep in mind that different lifts require different certifications to operate different lifts.
-These certifications need to be renewed at least every three years and sometimes more frequently depending on different factors that can occur.
+These certifications need to be renewed at least every three years and sometimes more frequently depending on different factors that can occur according to OSHA.
 These include:

-- A different type of aerial lift is used
+- A new type of aerial lift is used

 Keep these aerial lift safety tips handy the next time your team is handling boom or scissor lifts.
 Proper training, adequate pre-inspections and heightened awareness at all times are key ways to keep you and your team safe.
 To learn about even more ways to keep your work zone safe, take a look at our collection of safety articles.